everfund/sdks/docs/SECURITY.md

 We take the security of our systems seriously, and we value the security community.
 The disclosure of security vulnerabilities helps us ensure the security and privacy of our users.

+At this time, we do not have an established bug bounty program.
+However, as a small team tackling a big mission, we kindly request that any vulnerabilities discovered be disclosed responsibly.
+By working collaboratively, we can create a more secure application that benefits nonprofits everywhere.

 ## Reporting a Vulnerability

 **Please do not report security vulnerabilities through public GitHub issues.**